Dr Inga Boellinghaus - Chartered Clinical Psychologist, PhD

 No therapy works without a trusting relationship between the client and therapist, so I believe in providing a safe and supportive, non-judgemental space for clients to talk about their difficulties.

-I have been working in the NHS for the past 10 years.
+I have been working in the NHS for more than 10 years.
 I have been offering therapy to individuals and groups, and I have supervised and consulted to teams and individual staff members.
 I have also been involved in post-graduate teaching and have worked together with leading experts in CBT when I was completing my PhD at King's College London.

 I have worked in primary care services, providing individual and group therapy for people with mild to moderate anxiety and depression.
 I am currently working for the NHS South London and Maudsley Foundation Trust in a secondary care psychological therapies team, offering individual therapy to people who suffer from a range of mental health difficulties and trauma-related problems.